arras-energy/gridlabd-old/README.md

 ![master](https://github.com/dchassin/gridlabd/workflows/master/badge.svg) ![develop](https://github.com/slacgismo/gridlabd/workflows/develop/badge.svg?branch=develop)

-The main documentation page for this project is located at http://docs.gridlabd.us/.
+The documentation for this project is located at http://docs.gridlabd.us/.

-## Important Note
+This responsitory contains the source code to HiPAS GridLAB-D, which is being developed by SLAC National Accelerator Laboratory for the California Energy Commission under grant [EPC-17-046](https://www.energy.ca.gov/filebrowser/download/1147).
+This version of GridLAB-D is intended to be a commercial-grade version of the [US Department of Energy's research version of GridLAB-D developed by Pacific Northwest National Laboratory](https://github.com/gridlab-d/gridlab-d).

-This repository is SLAC National Accelerator's version of HiPAS GridLAB-D.  Only SLAC projects may contribute to this repository.
-Changes made in this repository will be migrated back to the [original GridLAB-D repository](https://github.com/gridlab-d/gridlab-d) at PNNL's discretion.
+This source code in this repository is being developed in coordination with several other CEC and DOE projects conducted by SLAC and Stanford University.
+Only SLAC and Stanford projects may contribute to this repository.
+Changes made in this repository will be migrated back to the research version of GridLAB-D at PNNL's discretion.

+The following projects are actively contributing to HiPAS GridLAB-D at this time:

+  * GLOW (CEC funding, Hitachi America Laboratories lead)
+  * OpenFIDO (CEC funding, SLAC National Accelerator Laboratory lead)
+  * PowerNET (DOE funding, Stanford University lead)
+  * PowerNET with Market (CEC funding, SLAC National Accelerator Laboratory lead)
+  * VADER (DOE funding, SLAC National Accelerator Laboratory lead)
+  * GRIP (DOE funding, SLAC National Accelerator Laboratory lead)
+  * TESS (DOE funding, SLAC National Accelerator Laboratory lead)

 # User quick start